-Before installing the Router, make sure your PC is connected to the Internet through the broadband service successfully.
+Before installing the router, make sure your PC is connected to the Internet through the broadband service successfully.
 If there is any problem, please contact your ISP.
-After that, please install the Router according to the following steps.
+After that, please install the router according to the following steps.
 Don't forget to pull out the power plug and keep your hands dry.

-- 1. Power off your PC, Cable/DSL Modem, and the Router. - Locate an optimum location for the Router.
-The best place is usually at the center of your wireless network. - 3.
+- 1. Power off your PC, Cable/DSL Modem, and the router. - 2.
+Locate an optimum location for the router.
+The best place is usually at the center of your wireless network.
+The place must accord with the Installation Environment Requirements. - 3.
 Adjust the direction of the antenna.
 Normally, upright is a good direction. - 4.
-Connect the PC(s) and each Switch/Hub in your LAN to the LAN Ports on the Router, shown in Figure 2-1.
+Connect the PC(s) and each Switch/Hub in your LAN to the LAN Ports on the router, shown in Figure 2-1.
 (If you have the wireless NIC and want to use the wireless function, you can skip this step.) - 5.
-Connect the DSL/Cable Modem to the INTERNET port on the Router, shown in Figure 2-1.
+Connect the DSL/Cable Modem to the WAN port on the router, shown in Figure 2-1.

-- 6. Connect the power adapter to the power socket on the Router, and the other end into an electrical outlet.
-The Router will start to work automatically. - Power on your PC and Cable/DSL Modem.
+- 6. Connect the power adapter to the power socket on the router, and the other end into an electrical outlet.
+The router will start to work automatically. - 7.
+Power on your PC and cable/DSL modem.

-Figure 2-1 Hardware Installation of the 300Mbps High Power Router
+Figure 2-1 Hardware Installation of the TL-WR841ND 300Mbps Wireless N Router